ajgargan/bind9/README.md

     - UsePAM yes
   * Alternative SSH Port (Remember to modify SG's)
     - Port 99

+* Use an isolated block device for the chroot
+  * Set the following fsoptions
+    * noexec – Do not set execution of any binaries on this partition (prevents execution of binaries but allows scripts).
+    * nodev – Do not allow character or special devices on this partition (prevents use of device files such as zero, sda etc).
+    * nosuid – Do not set SUID/SGID access on this partition (prevent the setuid bit).

 * Lock down root shell /bin/nologin && /etc/securetty
   * echo > /etc/securetty